AlGepe/OmniSnippets_JS/docs/when2cjs/marketing.rst

 In all seriousness, though, marketing calculators are a special breed of calculators.
 Marketing calculators have different goals than regular calculators and therefore the **regular rules and guidelines don't really apply** here.

-In marketing calculators customJS is mostly use for **improving the user experience and fun-factor** of the calculator.
+In marketing calculators customJS is mostly used for **improving the user experience and fun-factor** of the calculator.
 Occasionally it might even reduce the capabilities of the calculator since the main aim of it is not to solve a problem but to engage and entertain the user.

 There are countless examples of these calculators but have curated some of the (subjectively [#f12]_) best marketing calculators of all time: